marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 0002AFC6                 mov     [esp+140h+var_14], eax
 ```

-Furthermore `esp+140h+var_14` does not store the lenght alone.
+Furthermore `esp+140h+var_14` does not store the raw length alone.
 The value is multiplied by 4
 as it represents then number of double words (4 bytes). `esp+140h+var_10`, which is the id
 of the entry, is then stored in the 6 most significant bits